-Now in its Third Edition—expanded with over 100 new tasks and questions—this bestselling resource helps experienced and novice teachers to effectively and efficiently differentiate mathematics instruction in grades K–8.
+Now in its Fourth Edition—with more than 50 new questions and a new chapter on financial literacy—this bestselling resource helps experienced and novice teachers effectively and efficiently differentiate mathematics instruction in grades K–8.
 Math education expert Marian Small shows teachers how to get started and become expert at using two powerful and universal strategies: Open Questions and Parallel Tasks.
-This volume includes key changes that will make it easier for teachers to use in all quality state standards environments, including direct links to Common Core content standards and standards for mathematical practice.
-Classroom examples, many new for this edition, are provided at each grade band: K–2, 3–5 and 6–8.
+This edition is even easier for teachers to use in all quality state standards environments, including direct links to content standards and standards for mathematical practice.
+Parallel tasks and question examples are provided at each grade band: K–2, 3–5, and 6–8.
 Along with each example, the text describes how teachers can evoke productive conversations that meet the needs of a broad range of learners.

-Marian Small is the former dean of education at the University of New Brunswick and longtime professor of mathematics education.
-She is widely known for her bestselling books and her in-district work with educators in the United States and Canada.
-Visit her website onetwoinfinity.ca for in-person and online professional development.
+Marian Small is an international professional developer and conference speaker.
+A former dean of education and professor of mathematics education, she is widely known for her bestselling books and her in-district work with educators.
+Visit her website at www.onetwoinfinity.ca for in-person and online professional development.

-—From the foreword by Carol Ann Tomlinson, William Clay Parrish Jr. Professor and Chair of Educational Leadership, Foundations, and Policy, University of Virginia
+—From the Foreword by Carol Ann Tomlinson, University of Virginia

 Download appendix in PDF format.